Pachecos entrada

-The 1543–1544 Pachecos entrada was the final military campaign in the Spanish conquest of Yucatan, which brought three Postclassic Mayan states and several Amerindian settlements in the southeastern quarter of the Yucatan peninsula under the jurisdiction of Salamanca de Bacalar, a villa of colonial Yucatan, in New Spain.
-It is commonly deemed one of (if not the) bloodiest and cruelest entradas in the peninsula's conquest, resulting in the deaths of hundreds or thousands, and the displacement of tens of thousands, of Mayan residents.
+The 1543–1544 Pachecos entrada was the final military campaign in the Spanish conquest of Yucatán, which brought three Postclassic Maya states and several Amerindian settlements in the southeastern quarter of the Yucatán Peninsula under the jurisdiction of Salamanca de Bacalar, a villa of colonial Yucatán, in New Spain.
+It is commonly deemed one of (if not the) bloodiest and cruelest entradas in the peninsula's conquest, resulting in the deaths of hundreds or thousands, and the displacement of tens of thousands, of Maya residents.

 Prelude

-The settlers of colonial Cuba were the first Spaniards to turn their attention to the conquest of Mayan states in the Yucatan peninsula.
+The settlers of colonial Cuba were the first Spaniards to turn their attention to the conquest of Maya states in the Yucatan peninsula.
 They were enticed to conquer these after the 1517 Hernández de Córdoba expedition brought news of splendid (and presumably gold-rich) pre-Columbian cities.
 The Cubans were soon engrossed in the conquest of the Aztec Empire, however, leaving the peninsula's subjugation for later.

 Conquest began in earnest upon Francisco de Montejo's naming as adelantado on 8 November 1526.
 Montejo's first entrada of 1527–1528 focussed on the eastern provinces, including Uaymil and Chetumal.
 This campaign did not result in Spanish victory, though, requiring a further 1531–1533 entrada, which was similarly unsuccessful.

-By early 1544, the western, northern, and northeastern Mayan provinces had been defeated, and replaced with the municipios or districts of Campeche, Merida, and Valladolid.
+By early 1544, the western, northern, and northeastern Maya provinces had been defeated, and replaced with the municipios or districts of Campeche, Merida, and Valladolid.
 This left only the southeastern provinces (Uaymil, Chetumal, and Dzuluinicob) up for conquest.